vilmosioo/Github-Tools-for-WordPress/README.md

 *1.2 30 December 2013*
  * Added Chart functionality (beta) that allows users to display their commit activity using a graph.
+ * Enabled automatic build to deliver updates more quickly.
+ * Minifying assets for greater performance.

 *1.1 10 October 2013*
  * Using OAuth to connect to Github